Pension Income Splitting (Manual)

 This article details the manual method of performing pension income splitting.
 For details on automated pension income splitting with Snap, please refer to the article Pension Income Splitting (Automatic).

-Pension income splitting is a mechanism allowing the transfer of taxable eligible pension income from one spouse to another to decrease their joint tax liability.
+Pension income splitting allows the transfer of taxable eligible pension income from one spouse to another to decrease their joint tax liability.
 The pensioner is the individual who receives eligible pension income and who elects to allocate part of that income to his or her spouse or common-law partner called the pension transferee.

-Pension income splitting in Canada has several legislative provisions, attribution rules, and anti-avoidance measures limiting the ways the income can be moved between taxpayers within a family.
+Pension income splitting in Canada has several legislative provisions, attribution rules, and anti-avoidance measures limiting how income can be moved between taxpayers within a family.

-You can effectively perform any pension income splitting strategy using Snap as you can shift any taxable income from one spouse to another.
+Now you can effectively perform any pension income splitting strategy as you can shift taxable income from one spouse to another.

 Go to the spouse's Income page and perform similar steps:

-When you are on the Planning page, you will see the column called Transfer to spouse in the client scenario and Transfer from spouse in the spouse scenario.
+The Transfer to spouse column is on the Client's Planning page and Transfer from spouse on the Spouse's Planning page.
 Make the respective edits, in this case, we shifted a negative $12,800 from the client to the spouse starting in the appropriate year.
 You can adjust the value depending on the eligible pension income each year.

 Make the respective edits for the spouse, in this case, we "received" a positive $12,800 from the spouse starting the same year.